fermyon/developer/content/cloud/noops-sql-db.md

 ### Preparing Fermyon Cloud Schema

-Once you have a NoOps SQLite Storage Spin application running on localhost, you then prepare the appropriate Fermyon Cloud schema.
-The reason you need to prepare Fermyon Cloud is that your local Spin application's SQLite database is independent of your Cloud application's database.
+Once you have a NoOps SQLite Storage Spin application successfully built on localhost, prepare the appropriate Fermyon Cloud schema.
+You need to prepare Fermyon Cloud because your local Spin application's SQLite database is independent of your Cloud application's database.
 You can think of your local Spin application as a development and testing environment (with its own test data) and Fermyon Cloud as the production environment (with real user data).
-There are a couple of different ways in which you can bootstrap your Cloud SQLite database schema (to match your local Spin application):
+You can bootstrap your Cloud SQLite database schema (to match your local Spin application) in a couple of different ways.

 #### Source Code

 The Spin SDK surfaces the Spin SQLite database interface to your language so you can [use SQLite storage from within your application's source code](https://developer.fermyon.com/spin/sqlite-api-guide#using-sqlite-storage-from-applications).
-Adding SQLite compatible statements via your source code is one way to bootstrap the schema in your Fermyon Cloud application instance.
-For example you can use a statement like the following to create a table **only** if it does not already exist (note the `IF NOT EXISTS` part of the statement; which would be the case if running your application on Fermyon Cloud for the first time).
+Adding SQLite-compatible statements via your source code is one way to bootstrap the Fermyon Cloud application instance schema.
+For example, you can use a statement like the following to create a table **only** if it does not already exist (note the `IF NOT EXISTS` part of the statement, which would be the case if running your application on Fermyon Cloud for the first time).

 ```javascript
 import {Sqlite} from "@fermyon/spin-sdk"